Species in the genera Abedus, Belostoma, and Lethocerus

-This wide-ranging species is quite variable in color, but it is typically olive-green suffused with golden yellow.
-The antennae and many body parts are trimmed with bright red.
+The golden crayfish varies in color from olive green to golden yellow.
+Many body parts are trimmed with red.
 A dark band crosses the head just in front of the cervical groove, and another crosses the carapace at its junction with the abdomen.
 It's a wide-ranging species.

 We’ve all seen aquariums and pictures of tropical saltwater invertebrates such as corals, jellyfish and anemones—but did you know that there are similar creatures living in the freshwater habitats of Missouri?

 MDC protects and manages Missouri's fish, forest, and wildlife resources.
 We also facilitate your participation in resource-management activities, and we provide opportunities for you to use, enjoy and learn about nature.
 Read more about our mission.